awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.PHPAutoDiscoverySetup.Installing.md

 Replace *php7\.x* with the version you are using\.

 1. Launch a new instance from the AMI\.
+For more information, see [Step 1: Launch an instance](https://docs.aws.amazon.com/https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance) in the *Amazon EC2 User Guide\.*

 1. Run the following command: